EmeraldBlock/LIT-CTF-2022-writeups/web/Flushed Emoji.md

 ...from which we can just read off our flag.

-*Fun fact:* In contest, we initially used `FIND` instead of `SUBSTR`.
+*Fun fact:* In contest, we initially used `LIKE` instead of `SUBSTR`.
 Also, we forgot to circumvent the `.` filter in the Python solve script.
 These two mistakes combined made us solve the problem about 24 hours later than we should have.

 ## Flag